Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 Turning to operating expenses, for the second quarter of 2017 non-GAAP sales and marketing expense was $126.6 million, an increase of 20% compared to the second quarter of 2016.
 The majority of the increase was driven by direct marketing spend for the Premium product launch and brand advertising campaigns, as previewed last quarter.
 We expect the full-year sales and marketing expense for 2017 to be relatively flat to 2016.

 Non-GAAP product development expense was $31.5 million for the second quarter, an increase of 29% compared to the second quarter of 2016, primarily driven by an increase in average head count and lower capitalized personnel costs following the launch of Pandora Premium.
 R&D expense is expected to remain relatively flat through the end of the year.
 We continue to believe that product and service innovation is at the core of our value proposition for both advertisers and consumers, and we intend to continue to prioritize product development investments going forward.

-Non-GAAP G&A expense was $44.4 million, an increase of 38% compared to the second quarter of 2016, primarily driven by a number of one-time items, including a $6.6 million charge related to the bankruptcy of a large Ticketfly client, the Pemberton Music Festival. non-GAAP G&A also included legal fees of $3.8 million related to the rate-setting proceedings under Section 115 of the DMCA [Digital Millennium Copyright Act].
+Non-GAAP G&A expense was $44.4 million, an increase of 38% compared to the second quarter of 2016, primarily driven by a number of one-time items, including a $6.6 million charge related to the bankruptcy of a large Ticketfly client, the Pemberton Music Festival.
+Non-GAAP G&A also included legal fees of $3.8 million related to the rate-setting proceedings under Section 115 of the DMCA [Digital Millennium Copyright Act].
 These occur every five years.
 We expect G&A as a percentage of revenue as well as absolute dollars to decline for the remainder of the year.

 Adjusted EBITDA for the second quarter was a loss of $54.3 million, exceeding the midpoint of our guidance range.
 Had it not been for the previously mentioned bad debt expense for Pemberton, we would have exceeded the high end of our guidance by a significant margin.
 Q2 EBITDA loss was $29.2 million higher than the same period a year ago, primarily due to the increases I described earlier in both sales and marketing and G&A. As Naveen mentioned, we will continue to carefully manage head count, with a focus on the bottom line, while focusing our hiring in high-priority areas.
 A detailed reconciliation of adjusted EBITDA to net loss provided in our press release.